M4ss1ck/telegram-ytdl-bot/README.md

    - For Spotify support, you'll need to add your Spotify API credentials
    - For enhanced YouTube support, consider adding RapidAPI key or proxy settings
    - To enable browser automation, set `BROWSER_ENABLED=true` in your `.env` file
+   - To use cookies with yt-dlp methods, set `COOKIE_FILE_PATH` to the path of your cookies.txt file

 ## Usage